Skip to main content

 Sandbox, Staging

 A developer creates or modifies templates, controllers, and scripts on a local machine and uploads them to a sandbox to test.
-The developer uploads code to staging.
-They can also export data added by merchandisers on staging to use as test data for sandboxes.
+The developer uploads the code to staging.
+They can also export data added by merchandisers on staging to test data for sandboxes.

-Note: Developers only use the development instance when they are testing what will be on production.
+Note: Developers only use the development instance when they’re testing changes to the production instance.

 Merchandiser